 In most fatal workplace accident cases, the compensation available to the surviving family members comes from workers’ compensation insurance benefits.
 But there are certain cases in which a wrongful death lawsuit is also allowable after a job-related death.
 A wrongful death recovery can provide additional compensation to the family.

-If you find yourself in the terrible situation of having lost a loved one in a workplace accident in Virginia, please contact a workers’ compensation wrongful death lawyer at Kendall Law Office in Charlottesville, Harrisonburg, Winchester, Staunton, and Woodstock.
+If you find yourself in the terrible situation of having lost a loved one in a workplace accident in Virginia, please contact a workers’ compensation wrongful death lawyer at Kendall Law Firm in Charlottesville, Harrisonburg, Winchester, Staunton, and Woodstock.
 Attorney David Kendall knows Virginia’s workers’ compensation system and wrongful death laws.
 Our legal team knows how to obtain justice in the form of compensation to your family.

 Wrongful Death and Workers’ Compensation in Virginia